• Many dental insurance plans cover dental implants, but coverage varies by plan and provider.

 There are two main requirements you should consider.

-The second clause has to do with insurance downgrades and is called the LEAT clause.
+The second clause concerns insurance downgrades and is called the LEAT clause.
 LEAT stands for Least Expensive Alternative Treatment.
-In regards to replacing missing teeth - whether by an implant or a dental bridge - the plan could downgrade the treatment to a partial denture in some cases.
+Regarding replacing missing teeth - whether by an implant or a dental bridge - the plan could downgrade the treatment to a partial denture in some cases.

-For example, let's say you're missing #29, but you are also missing #20.
-Each of these teeth are on the lower arch - one on the left and one on the right.
-Instead of paying for an implant or bridge on each side, your insurance is going to downgrade to a partial denture since you could have replaced both of those teeth with the denture.
-This can be a little confusing, but it is common practice across all insurance companies.
+For example, let us say you are missing #29 and #20.
+Each of these teeth is on the lower arch - one on the left and one on the right.
+Instead of paying for an implant or bridge on each side, your insurance will downgrade to a partial denture, since you could have replaced both of those teeth with a denture.
+This may not be very clear, but it is common practice across all insurance companies.

 Geographic availability

-The plans on our list all have out-of-network benefits, but you'll pay less out-of-pocket costs if you use an in-network provider for your dental care.
+The plans on our list all have out-of-network benefits, but you will pay less out-of-pocket costs if you use an in-network provider for your dental care.
 Insurance carriers use UCR (Usual, Customary, and Reasonable) fees to calculate their payments.
-If your primary care dentist or oral surgeon has higher than average fees, you might be responsible for a large portion you were not expecting.
+If your primary care dentist or oral surgeon has higher-than-average fees, you might be responsible for a significant portion you were not expecting.

 Customization options

 Many carriers allow you to customize your policy.
-You can add extra benefits or remove ones you won't need.
+You can add extra benefits or remove ones you will not need.
 Any of these changes will impact your monthly premium.

-We also mentioned you can add vision and/or hearing benefits to some of these plans.
-This is useful for those who do not have these benefits as part of their health insurance.
-For example, this is a common need among older adults who are on Medicare and only have medical insurance, which does not include many routine dental, vision, and hearing benefits.
+We also mentioned that you can add vision and/or hearing benefits to some of these plans.
+This is useful for those who do not have these benefits included in their health insurance.
+For example, this is a common need among older adults on Medicare who have only medical insurance, which often does not include many routine dental, vision, and hearing benefits.

 Alternatives to dental implant insurance

-Getting a dental insurance policy is not the smart choice for everyone.
-There are several alternatives you might want to consider before making a final decision about your dental coverage.
+Getting dental insurance is not a wise choice for everyone.
+There are several alternatives you should consider before making a final decision about your dental coverage.

-Dental Discount Plans are an option that are often overlooked.
-You pay a premium for these plans, but instead of any cost-sharing benefits, these plans just give you discounts.
-This can often save you at least 20% or more off of their normal charges.
-There are no limits, waiting periods, deductibles, or fine print in these plans, which make them very simple.
-They even work for cosmetic procedures and cover all pre-existing conditions.
+Dental Discount Plans are often overlooked.
+You pay a premium for these plans, but instead of any cost-sharing benefits, these plans give you discounts.
+This can often save you at least 20% off their standard charges.
+There are no limits, waiting periods, deductibles, or fine print in these plans, which makes them very simple.
+They even cover cosmetic procedures and all pre-existing conditions.

-Other alternatives can include cash-pay discounts, senior or military veteran discounts, or third-part financing.
-Your dental office will be able to tell you which of these options they have.
+Other alternatives can include cash-pay discounts, senior or military veteran discounts, or third-party financing.
+Your dental office can tell you which of these options they offer.
 Some even offer an in-house membership plan that typically includes a monthly membership fee in exchange for free cleanings and a discount on restorative work.

 FAQ